Employment and enterprise development programmes, including organic farming, artisanal skills and ecotourism initiatives for sustainable livelihoods.

 CAREERS, EMPLOYABILITY, ENTREPRENEURSHIP

 This project provides skills training workshops to empower young people to become more employable, self-confident and positive about life.
-Through career and employability workshops, school students learn more about their individual aptitudes and strengths, as well as about different study fields and career options.
+Through career workshops, school students learn more about their individual aptitudes and strengths, as well as about different study fields and career options.